Once Upon a Time in Hollywood: Filming and design

 Several important scenes were shot at the Musso & Frank Grill, which was a "must have" location for Tarantino according to Rick Schuler, supervising location manager.
-"I feel so lucky that there’s a place like the Musso & Frank Grill, one that exists now exactly how it has always been," Tarantino said.
+"I feel so lucky that there's a place like the Musso & Frank Grill, one that exists now exactly how it has always been," Tarantino said.
 "It was fantastic being able to shoot at an iconic landmark that is so authentic and connected to Hollywood."

-The scenes involving the Tate-Polanski house were not filmed at Cielo Drive, the winding street where the 3,200 square-foot house once stood.
+The scenes involving the Tate–Polanski house were not filmed at Cielo Drive, the winding street where the 3,200 square-foot house once stood.
 The house was razed in 1994 and replaced with a mansion nearly six times the size.
-Scenes involving the house were filmed at three different locations around Los Angeles: one for the interior, one for the exterior, and a Universal City location for the scenes depicting the iconic cul-de-sac driveway.
+Scenes involving the house were filmed at three different locations around Los Angeles, one for the interior, one for the exterior, and a Universal City location for the scenes depicting the iconic cul-de-sac driveway.

 Movie poster artist Steven Chorney created the poster for Once Upon a Time in Hollywood as a reference to The Mod Squad.
 He and Renato Casaro created the posters for the movies within the film, Nebraska Jim, Operation Dyn-O-Mite, Uccidimi Subito Ringo Disse il Gringo, Hell-Fire Texas, and Comanche Uprising, which was reprinted for Dalton's home parking spot.
 Mad magazine caricaturist Tom Richmond created the covers of Mad and TV Guide featuring Dalton's Jake Cahill modeled after the art of Jack Davis.

-Tarantino told Richardson, "I want [it] to feel retro but I want [it] to be contemporary."
-Richardson shot in Kodak 35mm with Panavision cameras and lenses, in order to weave time periods.
-For Bounty Law they shot in black and white, and brief sequences in Super 8 and 16mm Ektachrome.
-In the film, Lancer was shot on a retrofitted Western Street backlot at Universal Studios, designed by Ling.
+Tarantino told Richardson, "I want [it] to feel retro, but I want [it] to be contemporary."
+Richardson shot in Kodak 35 mm with Panavision cameras and lenses, to weave time periods.
+For Bounty Law, they shot in black and white, and brief sequences in Super 8 and 16 mm Ektachrome.
+In the film, Lancer was shot on a retrofitted Western street backlot at Universal Studios, designed by Ling.
 Richardson crossed Lancer with Alias Smith and Jones for the retro-future look Tarantino wanted.
 The way they filmed Lancer was not possible in 1969, but Tarantino wanted his personal touch on it.
 Richardson said that filming the movie touched him personally: "The film speaks to all of us...
 We are all fragile beings with a limited time to achieve whatever it is we desire... that at any moment that place will shift... so take stock in life and have the courage to believe in yourself."
 In order to build the Lancer set Ling watched "Enormous amounts of episodes" of the series.
 She built a western town filled with adobe buildings.
 For Bounty Law, she went for a dusty, dirty, early Deadwood look, to separate it from the "Moneyed Lancer world".